TechMatt1337/CMSC430Final/README.md

 # How to Use

 Please ensure that the Boehm Garbage Collector is installed on your system (https://github.com/ivmai/bdwgc).
 By default, this submission will assume that the `libgc.a` file is found in `/usr/local/lib/`.
-If this is not the case, please update the `eval-llvm` method in utils.rkt accordingly to reflect your location of this file.
+If this is not the case, please update `libgc-path` varialbe in `utils.rkt` accordingly to reflect your location of this file (for more information regarding this, view the Garbage Collection section).

 To run a test, place your .scm file in either the err, public, release, or secret folders inside of the tests directory.
 To actually run this test, run the `tests.rkt` file while passing in the name of the .scm file.
 For example, if I wanted to run the file `test.scm`, I could place it into`./tests/secret/` and execute the command `racket tests.rkt test` to run the test.
 The program will inform you if the evaluated scheme is equal to the evaluated LLVM (ensuring that the desugaring and compilation was successful) and will produce the binary `bin` which can be ran.